Dooders/Dooders/README.md

 Systems are everywhere.[^1]

 A [Dooder](docs/Dooder.md) is an agent object in the simulation with an amount of causal control.
-A Dooder acts in the simulation only as long as it consumes [Energy](https://github.com/csmangum/Dooders/blob/main/docs/Energy.md).
+It acts in the simulation only as long as it consumes [Energy](https://github.com/csmangum/Dooders/blob/main/docs/Energy.md).

 Take a look on how a Dooder will [learn and act](https://github.com/csmangum/Dooders/blob/main/docs/Learning.md), get an overview of the [core components](https://github.com/csmangum/Dooders/blob/main/docs/Core.md) of the library, or read [why I started the project](https://github.com/csmangum/Dooders/blob/main/docs/Why.md).